mento-protocol/docs/dive-deeper/fpmm/README.md

 So “value per LP share at the oracle” is the **single number** that the protocol keeps constant across swaps, mints, burns, and rebalances **when we abstract away fees and incentives**.
 That gives LPs a clear accounting: your share of the pool is always worth a well-defined amount at the oracle price.

-**How the building blocks fit together:** **FPMMs** give you the swap rate at the oracle; the **invariant** (I = V/S) keeps accounting consistent when we ignore fees and incentives. **Trading limits** and the **circuit breaker** protect when the oracle is wrong, stale, or manipulated. **Liquidity strategies** rebalance inventory when reserves drift too far from the oracle, so the pool can keep serving trades.
+**How the building blocks fit together:** **FPMMs** give you the swap rate at the oracle; the **invariant** (I = V/S) keeps accounting consistent when we ignore fees and incentives. **TradingLimitsV2** and the **circuit breaker** protect when the oracle is wrong, stale, or manipulated. **Liquidity strategies** rebalance inventory when reserves drift too far from the oracle, so the pool can keep serving trades.
 Fees and incentives align LPs, keepers, and governance.

 ---